 Always man in focus

-Nancy Strand is considered a visionary leader when it comes to circular economics.
-Her desire to change the waste and recycling industry came after she started as CEO in Norsk Gjenvinning AS, where she saw great potential and opportunities.
+Nancy Strand is considered a visionary leader when it comes to circular economy.
+Her desire to change the waste and recycling industry came after she started as CEO in Avfall Norge, where she saw great potential and opportunities (from August 2020 Cecilie Lind is the new CEO of Avfall Norge).

-– Over the years, many different measures have been tested in Norsk Gjenvinning AS.
+– Over the years, many different measures have been tested in Avfall Norge.
 We have come up with totally new waste ideas – many of them inspired by other industries.
 Among other things, we’ve had fun experiments in parks putting talking voices in to waste cans to encourage especially children to throw waste in to the cans rather than on the ground.

 Working as a team across industries

-At Evolve Arena on May 12th, Nancy Strand gives examples on how the Norwegian waste and recycling industry works to create circular cities.
-She then links that to how Norsk Gjenvinning AS works on building knowledge, collaborating across industries, and digitizing – that is, using data to create effective and customer-friendly waste solutions.
+At Evolve Arena in April, Nancy Strand gives examples on how the Norwegian waste and recycling industry works to create circular cities.
+She then links that to how Avfall Norge works on building knowledge, collaborating across industries, and digitizing – that is, using data to create effective and customer-friendly waste solutions.

 – I believe the audience can learn from our experiences, and I hope they’re left with an impression that the Norwegian waste and recycling industry is an exciting and innovative industry!
 Today, new, smart technology offers tremendous opportunities, but it can also make people feel alienated and lonely.
 Data is the new “raw material” and it must be used with caution and respect.
 Ethical reflections concerning use of personal data are an important part of the development.
 We must always keep in mind that our goal is to make life better for people, while at the same time creating the transition to sustainable and smart cities.